LA Rams spoil Raiders’ return to Coliseum with 19-15 win

 INJURIES

-Raiders: CB Gareon Conley played after being slowed by injuries this month.
+Raiders: K Eddie Pineiro didn’t play because of a groin injury. ...
+CB Shareece Wright injured his hamstring during the game.

-Rams: RB Justin Davis didn’t play because of a hamstring injury, depriving the USC product of a chance to compete for the backup job.
+Rams: RB Justin Davis didn’t play because of a hamstring injury, preventing him from competing with Kelly and Malcolm Brown for the backup job.

 ANTHEM UPDATE